harrison-lab-git/lab-website/content/publications/example/index.md

 publication: In *Science*
 publication_short: In *Science*

-abstract: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Duis posuere tellus ac convallis placerat.
-Proin tincidunt magna sed ex sollicitudin condimentum.
-Sed ac faucibus dolor, scelerisque sollicitudin nisi.
-Cras purus urna, suscipit quis sapien eu, pulvinar tempor diam.
-Quisque risus orci, mollis id ante sit amet, gravida egestas nisl.
-Sed ac tempus magna.
-Proin in dui enim.
-Donec condimentum, sem id dapibus fringilla, tellus enim condimentum arcu, nec volutpat est felis vel metus.
-Vestibulum sit amet erat at nulla eleifend gravida.
+abstract: The immune system acts as a formidable guardian of health, protecting and restoring tissue function during infectious and environmental challenges.
+To date, our understanding of host immunity stems from models of inflammation and infection with pathogenic microbes.
+However, the vast majority of microbial-immune encounters occur as a symbiotic relationship with the commensal microbiota, the trillions of microorganisms that inhabit our barrier tissues, including the gastrointestinal tract and skin.
+Indeed, far from being ignored by the host, commensal microbes promote the development, education, and function of the mammalian immune system.
+In return, immune responses to commensal microbes, particularly those mediated by the adaptive immune system, act to bolster epithelial fortifications for antimicrobial function, restraining systemic translocation of both commensal and pathogenic microbes.

 # Summary.
 An optional shortened abstract.
-summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
+#summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.

 tags: []